 When residents commute to work, they generally do so alone, the US American Community Survey (ACS) indicates that in 2016, 70% of Addison County's total working population drove by themselves.
 While 10% of workers carpool, the number of "workers per car" is only 1.8.
-Seventy percent (70%) of residents work in Addison In 2015, Vergennes proposed an alternative truck route that would divert northbound truck traffic away from the City of Vergennes via Route 22A in Addison Four Corners and east along VT Route 17 to Route 7 in New Haven.
+Seventy percent (70%) of residents work in Addison County, which means their mean travel time to work is roughly 24 minutes.